-All features on this device are addressed using the I2C bus.
+All features on this device are addressed using the I^2C bus.
 All of the writable registers can be read back.
-However, some registers contain status information or data, and are available for reading only.
+However, some registers contain status information or data, and are only available for reading.

-The TLV320DAC3100-Q1 contains several pages of 8-bit registers, and each page can contain up to 128 registers.
+The TLV320DAC3100 device contains several pages of 8-bit registers, and each page can contain up to 128 registers.
 The register pages are divided up based on functional blocks for this device.
-The pages defined for the TLV320DAC3100-Q1 are 0, 1, 3, 8-9, 12-13 (DAC coefficient pages).
+The pages defined for the TLV320DAC3100 device are 0, 1, 3, 8-9, 12-13 (DAC coefficient pages).
 Page 0 is the default home page after RESET.
-Page control is done by writing a new page value into register 0 of the current page.
+Page control occurs by writing a new page value into register 0 of the current page.

-The control registers for the TLV320DAC3100-Q1 are described in detail as follows.
-All registers are 8 bits in width, with D7 referring to the most-significant bit of each register, and D0 referring to the least-significant bit.
+The control registers for the TLV320DAC3100 device are described in detail as follows.
+All registers are 8 bits in width, with D7 referring to the most-significant bit of each register, and D0 referring to the leastsignificant bit.

-Pages 0, 1, 3, 8-9, and 12-13 are available for use; however, all other pages and registers are reserved.
+Pages 0, 1, 3, 8-9, and 12-13 are available for use.
+All other pages and registers are reserved.
 Do not read from or write to reserved pages and registers.
 Also, do not write other than the reset values for the reserved bits and read-only bits of non-reserved registers; otherwise, device functionality failure can occur.